DeveloperMetrics/deployment-frequency/README.md

 - As the cost is relatively low (1 Rest API call to GitHub), a result is typically returned in 5-10s.

 ## Current Limitations
-- Only looks at the last 100 workflows.
-If deployments to the target branch is low, this will skew the result
+- Only looks at the last 100 completed workflows.
+If number of deployments to the target branch is low, this will skew the result.

 ## Inputs
 - `workflows`: required, string, The name of the workflows to process.
 Multiple workflows can be separated by `,`